grafi-tt/lunajson/README.md

 # ![Lunajson](logo/lunajson.png)
 [![CircleCI](https://circleci.com/gh/grafi-tt/lunajson.svg?style=shield)](https://circleci.com/gh/grafi-tt/lunajson)

 Lunajson features SAX-style JSON parser and simple JSON decoder/encoder.
-It is tested on Lua 5.1, Lua 5.2, Lua 5.3, and LuaJIT 2.0.
+It is tested on Lua 5.1, Lua 5.2, Lua 5.3, Lua 5.4, and LuaJIT 2.0.
 It is written only in pure Lua and has no dependencies.
 Even so, decoding speed matches lpeg-based JSON implementations because it is carefully optimized.
 The parser and decoder reject input that is not conformant to the JSON specification (ECMA-404), and the encoder always yields conformant output.
 The parser and decoder also handle UTF/Unicode surrogate pairs correctly.